 - Fold the parallel strips that are underneath the perpendicular strip back over the perpendicular strip.
 Place a 2nd perpendicular strip down.
 Unfold the parallel strips over the 2nd strip.
 Continue this process, weaving the strips over and under.

-- Trim the edges of the strips around the pie dish, leaving about 1/2 inch over the sides.
-Crimp the edges to secure the strips with the bottom pie crust.
+- Fold the edges of the strips back onto the pie.
+Crimp or flute the edges to secure the strips with the bottom pie crust.

-- The next step is written out in all of my pie recipes, but here it is to remind you.
-Brush the unbaked pie (the crust) with an egg wash, sprinkle with coarse sugar, and chill in the refrigerator as the oven preheats.
+- The next step is written out in all of my pie recipes, but a reminder is always helpful.
+Brush the unbaked pie crust with an egg wash, sprinkle with coarse sugar, and chill in the refrigerator as the oven preheats.
 Remember, keep everything cold prior to baking.
 Have fun!

 Here’s some more pie inspiration for you!